GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-6.md

 </details>

-Update the `getHousingLocationsById` function to make a call to the web server you configured.
+Update the `getHousingLocationsById` function to make a call to the web server you configured in the same way with filter.

 <details>
   <summary>Hint - Possible Solution</summary>

 ```
-// adev/src/content/tutorials/first-app/steps/14-http/src-final/app/housing.service.ts
+// app/housing.service.ts
 async getHousingLocationById(id: number): Promise<HousingLocation | undefined> {
   const data = await fetch(`${this.url}/${id}`);
   return (await data.json()) ?? {};